tanglj86/hl/nuttx/configs/myboard/README.txt

      8. Using the USB console.

-        The STM32F4Discovery NSH configuration can be set up to use a USB CDC/ACM (or PL2303) USB console.
+        The myboard NSH configuration can be set up to use a USB CDC/ACM (or PL2303) USB console.
 The normal way that you would configure the the USB console would be to change the .config file like this: